 Creosote is a byproduct of burning wood, coal, pellets, or oil.
 When wood burns in a fireplace, the smoke rises and cools, leaving a black, oily residue on the chimney walls.
 These deposits thicken as more fires are burned.
 Creosote is highly combustible and can cause chimney fires if ignited.
 Removing it is crucial to have a safe fireplace.
 Creosote logs and chemical powders may eradicate low levels of creosote, but for heavy deposits, a chimney sweep needs to remove them manually.

 Excessive creosote buildup or debris in the chimney can lead to chimney fires.
 Uncontrolled, a chimney fire can catch the roof or other parts of the house on fire and cause extensive damage.
-Signs that you have a chimney fire include heavy black smoke coming from the chimney or firebox and clicking or rumbling noise.
-Call 911, and use a chimney-specific fire extinguisher to contain the blaze.
-After the fire has been contained and put out, contact a chimney sweep to inspect the chimney and perform any necessary cleaning and repairs.
+Signs of a chimney fire include heavy black smoke coming from the chimney or firebox and clicking or rumbling noise.
+Homeowners who notice signs of a chimney fire will want to call 911 and use a chimney-specific fire extinguisher to contain the blaze.
+After the fire has been contained and put out, the homeowner will want to contact a chimney sweep to inspect the chimney and perform any necessary cleaning and repairs.

 Presence of Smoke